aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 |Data Transfer| $0.02 |170Gb transfer between AZs.|
 |Total| $28.36 |Total.|

-The above pricing examples (exclusing the RDS Proxy cost) are based off of the AWS Pricing Calculator, and derived from the monthly cost taken [here](https://calculator.aws/#/estimate?id=1e41c1d61a96024f80f7b88b53554df6e47bdfae).
+The above pricing examples (excluding the RDS Proxy cost) are based off of the AWS Pricing Calculator, and derived from the monthly cost taken [here](https://calculator.aws/#/estimate?id=1e41c1d61a96024f80f7b88b53554df6e47bdfae).

 Assuming the resources are deployed for a month, without a load test (all of the resources are running, except Locust), the price breakdown is estimated as follows:

 |Service|Cost|Description|
 |---------------|-------|-----------|
 |Amazon Aurora MySQL| $455.45 |2x db.r5.large and 1x db.t3.small database instances running continuously.|